 Terry Velour.
 A pile weave cotton fabric with an uncut pile on one side and a cut pile on the reverse side.
 It has a soft, plush feel and is water absorbent.
 Commonly used for towels, robes and apparel.

 ThermoBall® (The North Face) The North Face® developed a partnership with PrimaLoft® to offer a synthetic alternative down.
 ThermoBall® is a revolution in insulation technology.
 Unlike traditional, continuous-filament synthetic insulations, the same round PrimaLoft® synthetic fiber clusters closely mimic down cluster; trapping heat within small air pockets to retain warmth.
 Independent testing has shown that ThermoBall® technology can offer the low weight, warmth and compressibility of down with the wet-weather insulating performance of synthetics.
 ThermoBall® has the warmth equivalent of 600 fill down.

-Therma-FIT (NIKE GOLF).
+Therma-FIT (NIKE).
 Nike Therma-FIT is a double-brushed microfiber fleece that retains energy and resists heat loss.
 Nike Therma-FIT provides maximum insulation from cold and wind with minimal weight and bulk.
 It is ideal for any cold weather activities that require insulation.